Mike Evans (wide receiver): 2024 season

 On March 4, 2024, Evans signed a two-year, $52 million contract extension with the Buccaneers.

 In Week 5 against the Atlanta Falcons, Evans recorded his 100th career touchdown, including playoffs.

 In Week 7 against the Baltimore Ravens, Evans caught his 100th career receiving touchdown on a 25-yard pass from Baker Mayfield.
 With this touchdown catch, he became the eleventh player in NFL history to have at least 100 career receiving touchdowns, the seventh to do so with one franchise, and the fifth fastest to do so.
 During the game, Evans re-aggravated his hamstring and was ruled out for the rest of the game.
 It was later announced that Evans would likely be out until after the Buccaneers' bye-week.

 In Week 12 against the New York Giants, Evans made his return from his hamstring injury, recording five receptions for 68 yards as the team's receiving yards leader for that game.
 In Week 18, Evans caught a nine-yard pass on the final play of the Buccaneers' regular season campaign, bringing him to 1,004 yards on the season and extending his streak to 11 seasons.
 He also tied Jerry Rice for the most consecutive 1,000-yard seasons in NFL history.
+He was ranked 44th by his fellow players on the NFL Top 100 Players of 2025.

 2025 season

 In Week 3 against the New York Jets, Evans suffered a serious hamstring injury.
 Evans returned four weeks later in Week 7 for a Monday Night Football game against the Detroit Lions, where he would suffer a concussion towards the end of the first quarter, later being ruled out for the remainder of the game.
 After the game head coach Todd Bowles announced that Evans had a broken clavicle and would miss a majority of the season.
+He was activated on December 10, ahead of the team's Week 15 matchup against the Atlanta Falcons.
+He had six receptions for 132 yards in the 29–28 loss to the Falcons.
+In the 2025 season, he appeared in eight games and had 30 receptions for 368 yards and three touchdowns.

+San Francisco 49ers

+On March 12, 2026, Evans signed a three-year deal worth up to $42.4 million with the San Francisco 49ers, ending his 12-year tenure with the Buccaneers.